yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 The original implementation rendered the ASTC mipmaps directly.
 What actually happens on Switch is that the NVIDIA driver uploads to its 2D engine first.
-This miss-implementation caused severe texture corruption on many many cases, most commonly on games running Unreal Engine 4.
+The incorrect implementation caused severe texture corruption on many many cases, most commonly on games running Unreal Engine 4.

 {{< single-title-imgs-compare
     "Fluffy (Yoshi's Crafted World)"